President wanted to run away due to Nigeria's terrible economy in 2016

 According to him, the economy he inherited from his predecessor, Goodluck Jonathan, was terrible enough for him to consider running away from the country.

-He said, "When I came, what I found out was terrible.
+I came, what I found out was terrible.
 It was absolutely terrible.
-We are lucky in Nigeria that we have been able to survive 2016.
+We

 "Honestly, I told some people close to me that I was thinking of which country to run to if things got out of hand.